 With the post-acquisition expansion into a new region, the company management team decided to expand its focus into Pet and Travel Insurance.
-In keeping with its mission to be an innovate leader, the executive is also considering an offering within the emerging Renewable Energy sector.
+In keeping with its mission to be an innovate leader, the executives are also considering an offering within the emerging Renewable Energy sector.

 Within the Pet and Travel insurance lines, the goal is to establish a dominant market share in this relatively young insurance field.
-The financial goals are to generate as much profit and premium from this new risk arena as currently in the core Marine business.
+The financial goals are to generate as much profit and premium from this new risk arena as Blue Ocean currently earns in the core Marine business.

-5.1.6 Financial Summary
+5.1.6 Financial Summary (in millions)

-2014 Premium income(millions) 2014 reported profit (millions)
+2017 Premium income 2017 reported profit

 Marine 250 18.0

 Pet 50 3.1

 Travel 100 10.0

-5.1.7 Projected 2015 Financials
+5.1.7 Projected 2018 Financials (in millions)

-(in millions) Premium Income Claims Profit
+Premium Income Claims Profit

 Marine 320 250 25.0

 Pet 65 52 5.0

 Travel 120 90 17.0